Sewer Repairs FAQ

-Yes.
-A plumbing permit is required to repair your sanitary service lateral to ensure that the work is done properly and meets current Minneapolis code.
+Yes, a permit is required to repair a sanitary lateral to make sure the work is done properly and meets Minneapolis code.
 If you are hiring a plumbing contractor to do the work, they would usually get the permit.
 Plumbing permits for sewer repairs done by a licensed plumber outside your building are available by calling (612) 673-2451.

-Who can repair my sanitary sewer service?
+Who can repair my sanitary sewer lateral?

-Call Minneapolis Sewer Operations at (612) 673-5625 or Minneapolis Surface Water & Sewers at (612) 673-2405.
-We have a number of information sources to help you get you this information.
+Minneapolis Sewer Operations at (612) 673-5625 or Surface Water & Sewers at (612) 673-2405 can help you get this information.

 Do I need a sewer backwater valve on my sewer lateral?